 Sports that involve a lot of running, twisting, changes of direction when your full weight is on the leg such as hockey, cycling, running and athletics.
 These sports will cause repetitive friction between the bony edge of the femur called the greater trochanter and the gluteus maximus muscle.

-Stiffness around the hip is a big contributor to develop a bursitis due to already tight and limited movement of the muscle or tendons to slid over the femur.
-Risk factors for hip bursitis include activities that could strain the hip area, including going up and down stairs, repetitive activities such as stair-climber exercising, etc.
+Stiffness around the hip is a big contributor to develop a bursitis due to already tight and limited movement of the muscle or tendons to slide over the femur.
+Risk factors for hip bursitis include activities that could strain the hip area, including going up and down stairs, repetitive activities such as cycling and stair-climber exercising, etc.

-With repetitive movements at maximum contraction this fluid filled sack become inflamed and swollen.
+With repetitive movements at maximum contraction this fluid filled sack becomes inflamed and swollen.
 Other bio-mechanical abnormalities such as unequal leg length may also increase the likelihood of developing a hip bursitis.

 Symptoms of a Bursitis in your Hip

-Pain on the outer part of your hip and thigh, making it difficult to lie on your side, this frequently causes it to be difficult to sleep.
-Trochanteric bursitis also causes a dull, burning pain on the outer hip and thigh that is made worse with excessive walking, exercise, or stair climbing.
-Iliotibial band syndrome is ussually associated with trochanteric bursitis.
+Pain on the outer part of your hip and thigh makes it difficult to lie on your side.
+This frequently causes a difficulty to sleep.
+Trochanteric bursitis also causes a dull, burning pain on the outer hip and thigh that is made worse with excessive walking, exercising, or stair climbing.
+Iliotibial band syndrome is usually associated with trochanteric bursitis.
 Lying directly on the painful side will make the pain worse.
-Bending or extending your hips during walking may cause a burning ache, and pains at the top and side of your hip.
+Bending or extending your hips during walking may cause a burning ache, and pain at the top and side of your hip.

 The ischial bursa is located in the upper buttock area.
-Ischial bursitis cause dull pain just under the fold of your butt, that is most noticeable when climbing up stairs.
+Ischial bursitis causes dull pain just under the fold of your butt, that is most noticeable when climbing up stairs.
 The pain sometimes occurs after sitting on hard surfaces for a long time.
 Hip Bursitis treatment is recommended to relieve the disturbing pain when sitting, especially if you have a sedentary job.

 Hip Bursitis: Diagnosis

-Physiotherapists will be able to diagnose your condition through physical examination and recommend an ultrasound (diagnostic sonar) to confirm the diagnosis, but in most cases a bursitis improves quickly with treatment, without any expensive tests.
+Physiotherapists will be able to diagnose your condition through physical examination and recommend an ultrasound (diagnostic sonar) to confirm the diagnosis.
+In most cases the condition improves quickly with hip bursitis treatment, without any expensive tests.

 In all but the extreme cases of Trochanteric bursitis, you should recover quickly and be able to return to sport 2 weeks after you have followed the prescribed treatment protocol from the physio.
 In some cases, patients opt for surgery to remove the bursa (This we would never recommend).
 If you had surgery you should be fully fit within 6 – 8 weeks.